 - Start making Unagi Sauce.
 Combine mirin and sake in a small saucepan and bring it to a boil to evaporate alcohol.

 - Add sugar and stir until sugar is completely dissolved.
 Then add soy sauce and bring it to a boil.
-Then reduce heat and continue cooking on simmer for 20 minutes.
+Then reduce heat and continue cooking on simmer for 10 minutes, or until thicken.
 Turn off the heat to cool it down.

 - Preheat your oven to broil (high/550F (290C) for 3 minutes.
 Meanwhile cut Unagi in half (or maybe third) to fit inside your serving bowls.
 Line the baking sheet with aluminum foil and brush oil lightly (I use spray oil).
 Place unagi on top.

 - WITHOUT preheat, put the baking sheet in the MIDDLE rack of your oven, and broil on high for 7 minutes (no need to flip).